F2Wang/ObjectDatasetTools/README.md

 python register_segmented.py LINEMOD/sugar
 ```

-Register_segmented should be able to automatically removes all the unwanted background.
+Register_segmented should be able to automatically removes all the unwanted background, and if enabled, auto complete the unseen bottom with flat surface.
 However, this script currently uses some ad hoc methods for segmenting the background, therefore you may need to tune some parameters for it to work with your object.
 The most important knob to tune is "MAX_RADIUS", which cuts off any depth reading whose Euclidean distance to the center of the aruco markers observed is longer than the value specified.
 This value is currently set at 0.2 m, if you have a larger object, you may need to increase this value to not cut off parts of your object.
 Result from running register_segmented looks something like this:

 ![BackFlow](doc/segmented.png)

 ### 5. Process the registered pointcloud manually